Locations:

 • Stop smoking.

-• Drink less coffee and other things that have caffeine.
+• Drink less coffee and other caffeinated drinks.

-You should see your doctor if you have symptoms of SVT (supraventricular tachycardia), including:
+You should see your provider if you have symptoms of SVT (supraventricular tachycardia), including:

 • Having chest pain.